Table of Contents

 Another example is that of Job.
 Satan attacked Job severely by destroying his family, possessions and health.
 Yet, Job didn’t permit his negative situation to affect his faith in God.
 He rose above his hopeless condition.
 And he remained steadfast in his trust to God.
 For he declared, “Though He slay me, yet will I trust Him“ (Job 13:15).

 In like manner, Joseph the beloved and pampered son of Jacob was taken away from home, betrayed by his brothers and sold into slavery (Genesis 37).
-But he didn’t allow this horrible situation to shake his faith in God nor change his resolve to follow his Maker.
+But he didn’t allow this horrible situation to shake his faith in God nor change his resolve to follow and be faithful to his Maker.

 God allows all the situations in the believer’s life for his well being.
 “And we know that all things work together for good to those who love God, to those who are called according to His purpose” (Romans 8:28).
 Nothing can affect the believer except by the Lord’s permission (Job 1:12; 2:6).
 If God permits suffering and perplexity to come to the believer, it is not to destroy him but to refine and sanctify him (Romans 8:17).

 James teaches the reverse of situationism: “The testing of your faith produces perseverance” (James 1:3).
 Patient endurance will help us to fulfill the task of reproducing the character of Christ, which is the “work” God has given us to do.

 The apostle Peter stressed the same truth when he said, “genuineness of your faith, being much more precious than gold that perishes, though it is tested by fire, may be found to praise, honor, and glory at the revelation of Jesus Christ” (1 Peter 1:7).
 Gold is tested and refined by fire.
 Personal choices also go through the process of testing, so that its value may be fully displayed (1 Corinthians 3:13, 15; Hebrews 12:29; Revelation 1:14; 2:18; 19:12).